lemrey/sdk-nrf/samples/matter/lock/README.rst

 .. matter_door_lock_sample_button4_start

 Button 4:
-    * On nRF52840 DK, nRF5340 DK, and nRF21540 DK: Starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.
+    * On nRF52840 DK, nRF5340 DK, nRF54H20 PDK, and nRF21540 DK: Starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.
       This button is used during the :ref:`commissioning procedure <matter_lock_sample_remote_control_commissioning>`.

     * On nRF7002 DK: Not available.